peterbabukh/learnwords/README.md

 so, for now I will leave it as it is.

 TODO:
-- preprocessors: high time to finally implement less, minification, build, tests for further development and production purposes (as the files need minification for sure),
+- preprocessors: high time to finally implement tests for further development (as the project is likely to grow for sure),
 - change slash navigation for the hash one,
 - create admin authorization and admin page,
 - implement email password-forgot notification,